adunning/dissertation/03-wisdom-commentaries.md

     quandoque te letis manibus leniter contrectaturus⸵ pro me affectuose dominum exorabit ihesum christum⸵ qui cum patre et spiritu sancto uiuit et regnat deus per infinita seculorum secula⸵ Amen.

-## Alexander's promotion of female figures
+It can indeed be argued that *Super Mulierem* is Alexander's most personal book, but there was evidently nothing private about it.
+The passage might challenge notions of what physically constitutes a devotional book: Oxford, Jesus College 94 still has what appears to be its original medieval binding, with soft white leather over wooden boards, and might make a rather decent pillow by monastic standards, the *Super Mulierem* pages measuring 283 × 386 mm.
+The copy from Reading, now Oxford, Bodleian Library, Bodley 528 (*SC* 2221), measures 131 × 208 mm, far too small to facilitate slumber for a grown adult.
+The level of intimacy assumed of the reader might explain in part why more copies do not survive.
+Such a reading, however, is probably over-literal, given the strictures of the Barnwell observances that forbid canons from taking books into private chambers [*Obseruancie regulares* 14, @clark:1897observances, pp. 64–65].
+His comments in *Corrogationes noui Promethei* on the role of an abbot shed furher light on his usage:

+> | May the pastor be to his own mirror, book, skill, model of the honest;
+> |     Form, measure, guidance, rule, life.[^life]

+[^life]: *Corrogationes noui Promethei* 137–38, Paris, Bibliothèque nationale, lat.
+11867, fol.
+232ra, @cropp:1991critical, 169:

+    > | Sit pastor speculum, liber, ars, exemplar honesti;
+    > |     Forma, modus, regimen, regula, uita suis.

+The key point is ultimately that the book acts as a proxy for Alexander himself.

 ## Innovation through meditation

-In retrospect, Alexander's work can be seen as one of the last successful attempts to unite all of human knowledge, using the biblical text as a framework.
+By shedding the baggage of modernity and examining Alexander's biblical commentaries using his own framing of the works – as meditations – the extent of the influence on his writing of the Augustinian canons becomes much clearer.
+His works become far more palatable to a contemporary reader as it becomes apparent that he was not merely rewriting Isidore and Pliny the Elder, but experimenting to see how Hugh of St Victor's idea for a sort of scholastic mysticism might be put into practice.
+It is true that, in retrospect, that Alexander's work can be seen as one of the last successful attempts to unite all of human knowledge, using the biblical text as a framework.
 R.W.
 Southern wrote of the project of what he called 'scholastic humanism' as an attempt to provide a 'complete body of doctrine about both the natural and the supernatural worlds' that would be 'rationally unassailable and doctrinally coherent' – an attempt he called 'entirely misguided' [@southern:1995scholastic, p.
 4<!-- check -->].
-By the thirteenth century,
+Alexander fits into this model, but does something more: he does not only provide his readers and listeners with information about the world, but teaches them what to do with it.

 The idea of purposely unhurried reading has surfaced again in recent times under banners such as the 'Slow Movement', with several studies suggesting positive psychological benefits [see e.g. @nell:1988psychology].
 This question has gained new urgency in the context of reading through electronic devices.
+Medieval writings are often far more applicable in today's society when understood in their proper historical context than when modern expectations are projected on them.